safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 The path taken by a Publish call.
 </figcaption>

-Every `PublishInterval`, say 10 minutes, each Node will deterministically place itself into one of two modes:
+Every `PublishInterval`, e.g. 10 minutes, each Node will deterministically place itself into one of two modes:

 * *Publish Mode.* In this mode, the Node will directly handle a Publish call and